-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2001-2002 academic year.
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters or trimesters, three quarters, or the period covered by a four-one-four plan.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2002-2003 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTIONS:

-PUBLIC INSTITUTIONS In-district: \$2,250.00
+PUBLIC INSTITUTIONS In-district: \$2,284.00

-In-state (out-of-district): \$2,250.00
+In-state (out-of-district): \$2,284.00

-Out-of-state: \$8,700.00
+Out-of-state: \$7,444.00

-NONRESIDENT ALIENS: \$8,700.00
+NONRESIDENT ALIENS: \$7,444.00

-REQUIRED FEES: \$525.00
+REQUIRED FEES: \$1,172.00

-ROOM AND BOARD: \$0.00
+ROOM AND BOARD: N/A

-(on-campus)
+(on-campus) IV/A

-ROOM ONLY:
+ROOM ONLY: N/A

-(on-campus)
+(on-campus) IVA

+BOARD ONLY: N/A

-BOARD ONLY: (on-campus meal plan)
+(on-campus meal plan)

-(on campas mear plan)

-Comprehensive tuition and room are fees): nd board fee (if your college ca nnot provide separate tuition a and room and board

-Other

-G2.
-Number of credits per term a stude nt can take for the stated full- -time tuition 12 minir num 12 maximum

-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior r, senior)? ⊠ No

-G4.
-If tuition and fees vary by undergra duate instructional program , describe briefly:
+Comprehensive tuition and room and board fee (if your college cannot provide separa fees): te tuition and ro om and board Other G2.
+Number of credits per term a student can take for the stated full-time tuition 12 minimum 12 maximun G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ☐ Yes ⊠ No G4.
+If tuition and fees vary by undergraduate instructional program, describe briefly: